jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part3.md

 # Part 3: Operations for Working with Vector Data

-Now that you have learned about how geospatial analysis works and imported all of the data for this workshop into ArcGIS Online, it's time to familiarize yourself with a few commonly used operations for working with vector data ([head here for a refresher on spatial data types](https://github.com/jacobmswisher/Mapping-with-ArcGIS-Online/blob/main/Sections/Part1.md))
+Now that you have learned about how geospatial analysis works and imported all of the data for this workshop into ArcGIS Online, it's time to familiarize yourself with a few commonly used operations for working with vector data ([head here for a refresher on spatial data types](https://github.com/jacobmswisher/Mapping-with-ArcGIS-Online/blob/main/Sections/Part1.md)).

-In this section, you will learn about and practice using three common operations available with ArcGIS Online:
+In this section, you will learn how to use three common operations available with ArcGIS Online:
 1. Create Buffers
 2. Extract Data
 3. Overlay Layers

 ## Operation 1: Create Buffers

-The create buffers tool creates a feature class composed of polygons that represent the area between input features and a defined distance.
+The create buffers tool creates a feature class composed of polygons that represent the area between features in an input feature layer and a distance defined by the user.
 You can create buffers for feature classes with point, line, and polygon geometry.

 Create buffers uses the following workflow: